LoganR333/UNH-IT718/Lab7-OpenId-Connect/README.md

 ### What the Application does
 - Forces a login based on Google ID. (/index.html redirects to /login.html)
-- The OIDC JWT is sent as a POST callback to /verify_token.
+- The OIDC JWT is sent as a POST callback to /v1/verify_token.
 - The callback is handled by a lambda function:
   - Generates a UUID
   - Stores the UUIC and OIDC provided email in DynamoDB
-  - Redirects back to /index.html
+  - Redirects to /dashboard.html
 - /index.html displays: OIDC JWT contents, email, and UUID values.

 ### Components